huwenqing0606/zkevm-circuits-documentation/EVM Circuit.md

 #### Behavior of CellManager within columns of the same CellType

-When inserting a new cell into a region consisting of columns that are restricted to a specific `CellType`, say `CellType::Lookup` cells that are for one particular lookup table, `CellManager` always add it to the column with the shortest current height of inserted cells (columns that do not have inserted cells have height 0).
+When inserting a new cell into a region consisting of columns that are restricted to a specific `CellType`, say `CellType::Lookup` cells that are for one particular lookup table, `CellManager` always adds the new cell to the column with the shortest current height of inserted cells (columns that do not have inserted cells have height 0).
 If there are multiple cells to be inserted, we just iterate the above behavior.
 So this induces a "row by row" queries of cells, see figure below:

 ![CellManagerBehaviorSameCellType](https://hackmd.io/_uploads/SyQ7TP1F2.png)

 #### Behavior of CellManager across columns of different CellTypes

-When different regions with different `CellType` has inserted cells that occupy different height, `CellManager` results in the figure below:
+When different regions with different `CellType` have inserted cells that occupy different heights, `CellManager` results in the figure below:

 ![CellManagerBehaviorAcrossCellTypes](https://hackmd.io/_uploads/BkeNAP1th.png)